 If a child continues to have difficulty, has a high level of difficulty when they join us or as they change during their school life, they may be considered to have a special educational need or disability (SEND).
 Progress is monitored closely to help inform any decisions around special educational needs, with concerns from parents/carers and school staff being used to initially identify a possible need.
 If you think your child may need additional support then you can speak with either your child’s class teacher or Mrs Riley (Inclusion Manager and SENDCo).

 Children with SEND have learning difficulties or disabilities that make it harder for them to learn than most children of the same age.
 They will need extra or different help.
 Schools and other external agencies can help most children overcome their difficulties quickly and easily.
 A few children will need extra help for some or all of their time in school.

 What are the different stages of support?

 The Special Educational Needs Code of Practice gives guidance to schools in meeting the needs of pupils.
 It sets out how help should be given in a step by step approach.
-You will be consulted at all stages of this graduated approach and staff will inform you of the additional work they do with your child, through the SEND meetings on a termly basis.
+You will be consulted at all stages of this graduated approach and staff will inform you of the additional work they do with your child.
 Class teachers will assess your child to identify their strengths, needs and the extra help they require.
 If they need extra or different support than most children their age they may get extra support in the form of: